Sip Champagnes

 Notes on each vintage:

-2012 – One of the great vintages of the last few decades – fruit forward and well balanced.
+2012 – One of the finest vintages of the century.

 2015 – A vintage remembered for its high ripeness and dry, hot weather.